leg100/cloud-build-status/README.md

   --key=build-status \
   --ciphertext-file=- \
   --plaintext-file=- | \
-  base64 | \
   gsutil cp - gs://bb-secrets/build-status
 ```

 Note: this step can be repeated whenever you want to rotate the credentials.
+You'll need to re-grant the permissions below on the bucket object too (because uploading a new object overwrites the object's permissions too).

 ### Configure IAM